Training & Events

-Certification as Special Educator of Children with Severe Disabilities - The Paul V. Sherlock Center on Disabilities and the Rhode Island Department of Education have created an opportunity for public school teachers to pursue certification as a Special Educator of Children with Severe Intellectual Disabilities.
-A Personnel Preparation Grant (obtained by the Sherlock Center) will provide partial tuition support for a cohort of teachers.
+The Paul V. Sherlock Center on Disabilities at Rhode Island College and the Rhode Island Department of Education have created an opportunity for public school teachers to pursue certification as a Special Educator of Children with Significant Intellectual Disabilities (SID).
+Federal grant funds (obtained by the Sherlock Center) will provide partial tuition support for a cohort of teachers.
 The Sherlock Center is providing instruction, on-site technical assistance, and other resources.

 Interested participants MUST: